cortexproject/cortex/docs/guides/ingesters-rolling-updates.md

 - [Chunks storage with WAL enabled](#chunks-storage-with-wal-enabled)
 - [Chunks storage with WAL disabled](#chunks-storage-with-wal-disabled-hand-over)

+_If you're looking how to scale up / down ingesters, please refer to the [dedicated guide](./ingesters-scaling-up-and-down.md)._

 ## Blocks storage

 The Cortex [blocks storage](../blocks-storage/_index.md) requires ingesters to run with a persistent disk where the TSDB WAL and blocks are stored (eg. a StatefulSet when deployed on Kubernetes).